 Style icon/inspiration: Automotive design from the 1940s and 50s and The Rocketeer cartoon from the 1930s.
 The later was a stylish comic superhero where the theme of man and machine resonates.

 Best local ride: Wakehurst Parkway and up Mona Vale Road.
 I tend to stay local as I am still working through some of the mechanical issues the bike faces in high winds.

 Best distance ride: No time for longer trips as I work six days a week.

-Insider tip: The great thing about vintage is that you can look a million dollars on a limited budget.
+Tip for stylish riding: The great thing about vintage is that you can look a million dollars on a limited budget.
 Also, there is a real appeal to building and riding something that is genuinely unique.

 Next trip: Ride through Southern Italy and Sicily on a vintage Italian motorcycle; ideally a Moto Gizzi Californian.

-Why do you like riding: I like the sensation you get when you are one with the machine.
+Why do you like riding?
+I like the sensation you get when you are one with the machine.
 Even when riding the BMW in high winds when the front end is moving about, it feels good to be in touch with the machine.